Decoding CARC 129: Mastering the Critical Relationship Between CPT® 90460 and ICD-10 Z23

 - Juan Lozano

-- May 7
+- May 7, 2025

-- 3 min read
+- 4 min read

 When "Prior Processing Information Appears Incorrect" Costs You Money

-The CPT® 90460 and ICD-10 Z23 combo works for:
+The CPT® 90460 and ICD-10 Z23 combination is appropriate for:

-Regular childhood shots during check-ups
+Regular childhood immunizations during check-ups

 Catch-up vaccines for kids who missed their regular schedule

-School vaccination programs (with proper counseling)
+School vaccination programs (with documented provider counseling)

-Special immunization initiatives with documented provider involvement
+Special immunization initiatives with proper clinical documentation

 But here's the catch - you need rock-solid documentation to back them up.